Boat Insurance 101

 Bodily injury liability: for injuries to yourself or others as a result of using your boat

-Comprehensive coverage: A basic policy may or may not include comprehensive coverage.
-Consult with your insurance agent to determine whether it’s included or considered an add-on to your policy.
+Consult with your insurance agent to determine what’s included or considered an add-on to your policy.
 Either way, it adds an extra layer of protection beyond collision.
-Similar to comprehensive auto coverage; it covers damage to your boat other than a collision such as fire, theft, or vandalism.
+Similar to comprehensive auto coverage, it protects your boat from non-collision damage like fire, theft, or vandalism.

 What are additional boat insurance coverages?